 India to wait and watch after Pak talks offer

-While Pakistani foreign minister Hina Rabbani Khar reached out late on Wednesday by offering a discussion on "all concerns related to the LoC", a clear climbdown from the earlier position that called for UN intervention, her Indian counterpart Salman Khurshid made it clear that India would not take a hasty decision but would go by actions on the ground.
+While Pakistani Foreign Minister Hina Rabbani Khar reached out late on Wednesday by offering a discussion on "all concerns related to the LoC", a clear climbdown from the earlier position that called for UN intervention, her Indian counterpart Salman Khurshid made it clear that India would not take a hasty decision on the matter but would go by actions on the ground.

-The meeting is believed to have concluded with the agreement to adopt a wait-and-watch policy and observe actions on the LoC in the coming days.
+The meeting is believed to have concluded with the agreement to adopt a watch-and-wait policy and observe actions on the LoC in the coming days.

-Antony also informed the cabinet that passions have been running high among Indian troops after the beheading.
-The cabinet was also told that there was no indication that the threat of cross-border firing would spread from Mendhar that has seen the latest spate of violence.
+The minister informed the cabinet that passions have been running high among Indian troops after the beheading.
+The cabinet was also told that there is no indication that the threat of cross-border firing would spread from Mendhar that has seen the latest spate of violence.